-Unable to delete virtual disks when there are more than 30 virtual disks present in the system
+Unable to delete virtual disks when there are more than 30 virtual disks present in the system are not needed.
+Remember to take account of the virtual disks that are currently being used.

 Likely cause: The function is not supported.